首页 | 本学科首页 官方微博 | 高级检索

 Effect of traditional Chinese medicine on gut microbiota in adults with type 2 diabetes: A systematic review and meta-analysis

-Institution:1.
+Affiliation:1.
 Department of Endocrinology, Guang''anmen Hospital, China Academy of Chinese Medical Sciences, Beijing, China;2.
 Graduate School, Beijing University of Chinese Medicine, Beijing, China;3.
 Molecular Biology Laboratory, Guanganmen Hospital, Chinese Academy of Traditional Chinese Medicine, Beijing, China;1.
 Faculty of Chinese Medicine and State Key Laboratory of Quality Research in Chinese Medicine, Macau University of Science and Technology, Taipa, Macau, China;2.
 National Traditional Chinese Medicine Clinical Research Base and Department of Cardiovascular, Hospital (T.C.M) Affiliated to Southwest Medical University, Luzhou, Sichuan, China;3.
 Department of Neurology, Hospital (T.C.M) Affiliated to Southwest Medical University, Luzhou, Sichuan, China;4.
 Acupuncture and Tuina College, Chengdu University of Traditional Chinese Medicine, Chengdu, China;5.
 Department of Spine Surgery, Affiliated Hospital of Integrated Traditional Chinese, and Western Medicine for Nanjing University of Chinese Medicine, Nanjing, China;6.
 Medical Imaging Department, Southwest Medical University, Luzhou, Sichuan, China;1.
 Institute of Basic Research in Clinical Medicine, China Academy of Chinese Medical Sciences, Beijing 100700, China;2.
 Guang''anmen Hospital, China Academy of Chinese Medical Sciences, Beijing 100053, China;3.
 Department of Epidemiology, University of California-Los Angeles, California 90095, United States;1.
 Pharmacology and Toxicology Research Center, Institute of Medicinal Plant Development, Chinese Academy of Medical Sciences & Peking Union Medical College, Beijing, 100193, China;2.
 Key Laboratory of Tropical Translational Medicine of Ministry of Education, Hainan Key Laboratory for Research and Development of Tropical TCMs, School of Pharmacy, Hainan Medical University, Haikou, 57199, PR China

 Abstract:BackgroundDespite advances in research on type 2 diabetes mellitus (T2DM) with the development of science and technology, the pathogenesis and treatment response of T2DM remain unclear.
 Recent studies have revealed a significant role of the microbiomein the development of T2DM, and studies have found that the gut microbiota may explain the therapeutic effect of traditional Chinese medicine (TCM), a primary branch of alternative and complementary medicine, in the treatment of T2DM.
 The aim of this study was to systematically review all randomized controlled trials (RCTs) on TCM for gut microbiota to assess the effectiveness and safety of TCM in T2DM patients.MethodsAll RCTs investigating the effects of TCM interventions on modulating gut microbiota and improving glucose metabolism in the treatment of T2DM adults were included.
 Meta-analyses were conducted when sufficient data were available, other results were reported narratively.
 The study protocol was pre-specified, documented, and published in PROSPERO (registration no. CRD42020188043).ResultsFive studies met the eligibility criteria ofthe systematic review.
 All five studies reported the effects of TCM interventions on the gut microbiota modulation and blood glucose control.
-There were statistically significant improvements in HbA1c (mean difference MD]: -0.69%; 95% CI ?0.24, ?0.14]; p = 0.01, I2 = 86%), fasting blood glucose (MD: ?0.87 mmol/l; 95% CI -1.26, -0.49]; p < 0.00001, I2 = 75%) and 2-h postprandial blood glucose(MD: -0.83mmol/l; 95% CI: -1.01, -0.65]; p < 0.00001, I2 = 0%).
-In addition, there were also statistically significant improvements in homeostasis model assessment of insulin resistance (HOMA-IR) (standardized mean difference SMD]: ?0.99, 95% CI ?1.25 to -0.73]; p < 0.00001, I2 = 0%) and homeostasis model assessment of β-cell function (HOMA-β) (SMD: 0.54, 95% CI 0.21 to 0.87]; p = 0.001, I2 = 0%).There was a significant change in the relative abundance of bacteria in the genera Bacteroides (standardized mean difference SMD] 0.87%; 95% CI 0.58, 1.16], however, the change in Enterococcus abundance was not statistically significant (SMD: -1.71%; 95% CI: -3.64, 0.23]; p = 0.08) when comparing TCM supplementaltreatment with comparator groups.
+There were statistically significant improvements in HbA1c (mean difference [MD]: -0.69%; [95% CI −0.24, −0.14]; p = 0.01, I2 = 86%), fasting blood glucose (MD: −0.87 mmol/l; [95% CI -1.26, -0.49]; p < 0.00001, I2 = 75%) and 2-h postprandial blood glucose(MD: -0.83mmol/l; [95% CI: -1.01, -0.65]; p < 0.00001, I2 = 0%).
+In addition, there were also statistically significant improvements in homeostasis model assessment of insulin resistance (HOMA-IR) (standardized mean difference [SMD]: −0.99, [95% CI −1.25 to -0.73]; p < 0.00001, I2 = 0%) and homeostasis model assessment of β-cell function (HOMA-β) (SMD: 0.54, [95% CI 0.21 to 0.87]; p = 0.001, I2 = 0%).There was a significant change in the relative abundance of bacteria in the genera Bacteroides (standardized mean difference [SMD] 0.87%; [95% CI 0.58, 1.16], however, the change in Enterococcus abundance was not statistically significant (SMD: -1.71%; [95% CI: -3.64, 0.23]; p = 0.08) when comparing TCM supplementaltreatment with comparator groups.
 Other changes in the gut microbiota, including changes in the relative abundances of some probiotics and opportunistic pathogens at various taxon levels, and changes in diversity matrices (α and β), were significant by narrative analysis.
 However, insufficient evidences were found to support that TCM intervention had an effect on inflammation.ConclusionTCM had the effect of modulating gut microbiota and improving glucose metabolisms in T2DM patients.
 Although the results of the included studies are encouraging, further well-conducted studies on TCM interventions targeting the gut microbiota are needed.

 Keywords: